pjagielski/pjagielski.github.com/_posts/groovy/2013-01-03-using-wslite-in-practice.md

 layout: post
 ---

+## TL;DR ##
+There is a example working [GitHub project](https://github.com/pjagielski/wslite-example) which covers unit testing and request/response logging when using WsLite.

 ## Why Groovy WsLite ? ##
 I'm a huge fan of [Groovy WsLite](https://github.com/jwagenleitner/groovy-wslite) project for calling SOAP web services.
 Yes, in a real world you have to deal with those - big companies have huge amount of "legacy" code and are crazy about homogeneous architecture - only SOAP, Java, Oracle, AIX...